 - Successful matching mostly depends on the ratio of available mentors to mentees.

-- Mentors and mentees have applied with all their information in the respective forms.
+- Mentors and mentees will include all their information in their respective application forms.

-- Based on this, pairings will be formed.
+- Based on this information, pairings will be made.

-- Mentees who could not be paired with a suitable mentor will stay on the programme for the next round (if they agree to this option)
+- Mentees who cannot be paired with a suitable mentor will stay on the programme for the next round (if they agree to this option)

-- The successfully matched mentor-mentee pairs will be contacted within 4-6 weeks with contact details for their pairings.
+- The successfully matched mentor-mentee pairs will be contacted within 4-6 weeks with the contact details of their allocated partner.

-- Agreement of the mentoring partnership from both sides by the end of April and October implicates the beginning of the one-year programme duration.
+- Agreement to the mentoring partnership from both sides by the end of April/October (depending on the application round) indicates the start of the one-year programme duration.

 - To begin with, the mentor and mentee will mutually define the roadmap for the coming year.